 photo by Myriam Santos

-Bikini Jardine’s sprawling and homespun-but-high fidelity atmosphere was the result of an unusually productive writing period during the pandemic; with live performances curtailed for nearly two years, Kirk began writing and playing guitar in earnest at his home in Los Angeles, and a 15-song album took shape more quickly than any of his prior three albums had transpired.
+Bikini Jardine’s sprawling and homespun-but-high fidelity atmosphere was the result of an unusually productive writing period during the pandemic.
+With live performances curtailed for nearly two years, Kirk began writing and playing guitar in earnest at his home in Los Angeles, and a 15-song album took shape more quickly than any of his prior three albums had transpired.
 Some of the two volume LP’s songs are among the quietest Kirk has recorded and are largely acoustic with layered vocals; others qualify as the heaviest music he has committed to record, with aggressive and distorted guitars, loud and lurching drums, and chaotic keyboards all part of the mix.
 Many of the lead vocals were cut live with the band while the takes went down; a handful of the recordings were made by Kirk alone, performing and layering vocals and instruments one by one.
 The songs frequently reference the locales near where they were written: the neighborhoods around the east side of LA near Kirk’s home, an abandoned 19th century barn in a field in Massachusetts, a small apartment on Lake Como in northern Italy.
-Kirk cites the Beach Boys’ Friends, double albums by the Beatles and Rolling Stones, Stevie Wonder’s Music of My Mind, the first Paul McCartney solo album, XTC’s Apple Venus volumes 1 and 2, and Marisa Monte’s Infinito Particular, along with the work of Gabriel Orozco, Beatriz Milhazes, and Ray Johnson as constellations of reference for Bikini Jardine.
-Inspired by such topics as visual art, geography, friendship, culinary epiphany, lost love, and class dichotomy, Bikini Jardine paints a sonic landscape grounded in humanity and in-the-moment musical interplay, and whose songs’ shambolic cohesion grapple with the vagaries and complexity of 21st century life.
+Kirk cites the Beach Boys’ Friends, double albums by the Beatles and Rolling Stones, Stevie Wonder’s Music of My Mind, the first Paul McCartney solo album, XTC’s Apple Venus volumes 1 and 2, and Marisa Monte’s Infinito Particular, along with the work of Gabriel Orozco, Beatriz Milhazes, and Ray Johnson, as constellations of reference for Bikini Jardine.
+Inspired by such topics as visual art, geography, friendship, culinary epiphany, lost love, and class dichotomy, Bikini Jardine paints a sonic landscape grounded in humanity and in-the-moment musical interplay, and whose songs’ shambolic cohesion grapples with the vagaries and complexities of 21st century life.

 “Kimon Kirk can nail longing and regret and an existential shrug all in one lyric.
 His music makes me restless, makes me want to put down whatever book I’m reading and go out in the world to see what I’m missing and he’s not.” — Maureen Corrigan (NPR)